 Pre-invention assignments can vary in scope.
 For example, some might include all inventions created by employees during their terms of employment, while others include only inventions made on the employer’s property during work hours that relate to the employer’s business.
 (For example, a pre-invention assignment agreement might not cover a chemical company employee who writes a piece of code for a video game on his lunch hour using his own laptop.)

 Moreover, if a company explicitly hires an employee to invent a product, or to work on a product, that employer controls the patent rights.
 This patent law concept is analogous (though somewhat more complex) to the copyright law concept of work-for-hire.

-Even if your employer does not acquire ownership under one of these two methods, the employer may still acquire a limited right to use your patent (called a shop right) without paying you.
-Shop rights are discussed below.
-Keep in mind that simply because an individual is employed does not necessarily grant the employer ownership of the patent.
-Each situation must be evaluated on its own set of facts.
+Importantly, even if your employer does not acquire ownership of the patent under one of these two methods—the pre-invention assignment or the work-for-hire concept—the employer may still acquire a limited right to use your patent (called a shop right) without paying you.